tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 as authoritative can risk leaking or logging information about client lookups.
 Such risk can be mitigated by validating that the DoH servers can present proof of logging audits, or by a local whitelist of servers maintained by a client.

+Clients should take caution when using obfuscated responses from resolvers that do not carry DNSSEC signatures.
+An adversarial Target resolver that wishes to learn the IP address of clients requesting resolution for sensitive domains can redirect clients to addresses of its choosing.
+Clients that use these answers to open direct connections to the server may then leak their local IP address.
+Privacy-Sensitive Connections concerned about this attack SHOULD conceal their IP address via a TLS- or HTTP-layer proxy or some other tunneling mechanism.

 # IANA Considerations {#iana}